dietz057/dietz057.github.io/_posts/2014-3-3-Hello-World.md

 _I’ve rambled a bit, but I think you’re asking the right questions - so you’re going to be fine in your career.
 Good luck!_

+I wanted to expand a bit on my answer here, because the poster had a really great question that reminded me of an important principle - and that's to let your goals guide your execution plan.
+I think many professionals (and I'm about to sound like a project manager - which I occasionally am), neglect to think about the requirements of their project before actually executing them.
+And for the purposes of this, interpret the term "project" broadly to mean anything you do that's valuable.
+The reason why you need to focus on requirements is because these will change based